 When it comes to Western wear and cowboy boots for men, it’s safe to say they’ll always remain at the height of fashion.
 You can never go wrong with anything Western in your closet, especially boots.
 Men’s cowboy boots, much like combat boots or sneakers, have been a go-to style for guys for years, mainly because the footwear option is practical, comfortable and just damn stylish.

 The cowboy boot, or men’s Western boot, has an English and Mexican heritage.
-The boots were modeled on the Wellington or Hessian boots that were lightweight leather riding boots.
+The boots were modeled on the Wellington or Hessian boots, which were lightweight leather riding boots.
 Variations of that style were worn by the American military even up to and slightly after the Civil War, and they were popular among horse riders on the American frontier.

 Of course, as time went on, cowboy boots took many different designs to cater to the lives and work of everyday people.
 A few notable styles of Western boots that have been around for generations are classic cowboy boots, roper boots and harness boots.